polypheny/Polypheny-Control/README.md

 * [jquery.serializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON): Serialize an HTML Form to a JavaScript Object.
 * [Tooltipster](https://iamceege.github.io/tooltipster/): jQuery plugin for modern tooltips.

-All those libraries are imported using [WebJars](https://www.webjars.org/).
+All these libraries are imported using [WebJars](https://www.webjars.org/).

 #### Backend